Wet bags are amazing. They have so many uses.

 - Strap to hang it could be a little more customizable, works with a hanger

-– Lots of straps and seams that could lead to damage with heavy use.
-Would be better if it was one solid piece like the Smart Bottoms
+- Lots of straps, seams and boning that can get damagde with heavy use.
+Would be better if it was one solid piece and boning-free like other wet bags.

 Best Travel Wet Bags for Cloth Diapers

 As I spoke about earlier, double pocket wet bags are the way to go for traveling as they let you keep your dry diapers, or wipes in one pocket, and dirty diapers in the other.

 Double-pocket wet bags are widely available, but ones made from high-quality PUL are a little harder to come by.
 Because of this, I’ve listed my favorite quality wet bag, as well as my favorite lower-quality, inexpensive travel wet bags below.

 With the cost of the high-quality, Thirsties wet bag being more than double of two of the lower-quality wet bags at the time of publication, for many, the decision between budget, and the need for quality protection in your diaper bag will have to be weighed carefully.